Last Updated: September 23, 2024

 Personal Life and Death

-Chanel was romantically involved with Arthur Capel for much of her life, even after Capel got married to an English aristocrat.
-They remained involved until his death by car accident in December of 1919.
-In 1916, while in Biarritz, she began a romantic relationship with the Grand Duke Dmitri Pavlovich of Russia.
+Chanel was romantically involved with Arthur Capel for much of her life, even after Capel married an English aristocrat.
+They remained involved until his death in a car accident in December 1919.
+In 1916, while in Biarritz, Coco began a romantic relationship with the Grand Duke Dmitri Pavlovich of Russia.
 They maintained a close association for years.
 She also had a romantic relationship with composer Igor Stravinsky throughout the 1920s and 1930s, unbeknownst to Stravinsky's wife.

 Chanel maintained a very close personal friendship with Misia Sert, a member of the bohemian elite in Paris.
-The two female friends also developed a regular drug use habit together, as Chanel became a habitual drug user and injected herself with morphine on a daily basis until the end of her life.
-She also developed a reputation for throwing lavish drug-filled parties in Paris.
+The two female friends also developed a regular drug use habit together, as Coco became a habitual drug user and injected herself with morphine on a daily basis until the end of her life.
+She also developed a reputation for throwing lavish, drug-filled parties in Paris.

-Chanel died in January of 1971 at the Hotel Ritz, where she had lived for over 30 years.
+Chanel died in January 1971 at the Hotel Ritz, where she had lived for over 30 years.
 Her funeral was attended by models and fashion designers.
-In the years since her death, while her impact on women's fashion is undeniable, her reputation has been reexamined considering her close ties with the Nazis.

 All net worths are calculated using data drawn from public sources.
 When provided, we also incorporate private tips and feedback received from the celebrities or their representatives.
 While we work diligently to ensure that our numbers are as accurate as possible, unless otherwise indicated they are only estimates.
 We welcome all corrections and feedback using the button below.